fromage-fraser/dd-gui/README.md

 style: narrow black tracks have restrained dark-red edges, while the moving thumb is rendered as a small red square joiner against the black track.
-The mapper's native room title uses an opaque black background with white text and a short red rule underneath, so it belongs visually with the rest of the interface.
+The mapper's native room title uses an opaque black background with white text and no additional accent line, so the title takes as little vertical space as possible.

 The GUI refreshes these views from the latest GMCP snapshot after login and reconnect. `bootstrap()` is idempotent for the installed package version, so